tobiasschuerg/InfluxDB-Client-for-Arduino/README.md

     client.setConnectionParamsV1(INFLUXDB_URL, INFLUXDB_DATABASE, INFLUXDB_USER, INFLUXDB_PASSWORD, InfluxDbCloud2CACert);
 }
 ```
 Another important prerequisity to sucessfully validate server or CA certificate is to have properly synchronized time.
-More on this in [Configure Timel](#configure-time).
+More on this in [Configure Time](#configure-time).

 Note: Time synchronization is not required for validating server certificate via SHA1 fingerprint.